catseye/SixtyPical/README.md

 Many of SixtyPical's primitive instructions resemble those of the [MOS Technology 6502][] — it is in fact intended to be compiled to 6502 machine code.
-However, it also does provide some "higher-level" operations based on common 8-bit machine-language programming idioms, including
+However, it also provides some "higher-level" operations based on common 8-bit machine-language programming idioms, including

 *   copying values from one register to another (via a third register when